 We all hide our emotions now and then.
-If we are upset about a fight with our partner in the morning we do our best to not burst into tears at our meeting at the office.
+If we are upset about a fight with our partner, we don’t show it when we are at work.

 But being private with how you feel is different than the more serious (if possibly connected) issue of suffering repressed emotions.

 Suppressed vs Repressed

 It is helpful to understand the difference between suppression and repression.